-- There are parent consultations in the Autumn and Spring terms in which all ISP's are reviewed and new targets are set ready for the new term. - All ISP's are shared with parents and copies are sent home.
-The targets are usually able to be worked on at home too, to encourage a partnership between home and school and consistency in the support being offered to the child. - Parents receive a written report at the end of the school year that inform them of their child's progress and a target for learning. - Parents can make an appointment at any time to speak to the class teacher or SENCo. - Parent information sessions are run annually across the school offering ways to support and help your child with engaging in learning.
+- There are parent consultations in the Autumn and Spring terms, and an Open day in the Summer term in which all ISPs are reviewed and new targets are set ready for the new term. - All ISPs are shared with parents and copies are sent home.
+The targets are usuallyable to be worked on at home too, to encourage a partnership between home and school, and to develop consistency in the support being offered to the child. - Parents can comment on their child's ISPs online via Edukey. - Parents receive a written report at the end of the school year that inform them of their child's progress and targets for learning. - Parents can make an appointment at any time to speak to the class teacher or SENCO. - Parent information sessions are run annually across the school offering ways to support and help your child with engaging in learning.